StrangeBeeCorp/docs/docs/thehive/administration/status/change-color-of-a-status.md

 4. Select **Edit**.

-5. In the **Add a custom status** drawer, enter the new color you want to apply.

-    Enter a hex color code in the format #RRGGBB, or select :fontawesome-solid-fill-drip: to open the color picker.
+5. In the **Add a custom status** drawer, enter a hex color code in the format #RRGGBB, or select :fontawesome-solid-fill-drip: to open the color picker.

 6. Verify that the preview looks correct.